Irish traditional music: Second revival in the 1960s and 1970s

-Seán Ó Riada's the Chieftains, the Clancy Brothers, the Irish Rovers, the Dubliners and Sweeney's Men were in large part responsible for a second wave of revitalisation of Irish folk music in the 1960s, followed by Planxty, the Bothy Band and Clannad in the 70s.
+An important figure in the second revival of Irish traditional music was Seán Ó Riada, a classically trained composer who helped lead Irish music to a wider audience in the 1950s and 1960s.
+He was among the first to present Irish traditional music in a concert setting and to incorporate it with orchestral compositions.
+His composition Mise Eire introduced Irish music to new audiences in a modern context.Seán Ó Riada's the Chieftains, the Clancy Brothers, the Irish Rovers, the Dubliners and Sweeney's Men were in large part responsible for a second wave of revitalisation of Irish folk music in the 1960s, followed by Planxty, the Bothy Band and Clannad in the 70s.
 This revival was aided in part by a loose movement of musicians founded in 1951 with the aim of preserving traditional music, Comhaltas Ceoltóirí Éireann, which led to the popular Fleadh Cheoil (music festival).

 The 1960s saw a number of innovative performers.
 Christy Moore and Dónal Lunny, for example, first performing as a duo, and later creating two of the best-known bands of the era, Planxty and Moving Hearts (in the 1980s).
 The Clancys broke open the field in the US in the early part of the decade, which inspired vocal groups like the Dubliners, while Ceoltóirí Chualann's instrumental music spawned perhaps the best-known Irish traditional band, the Chieftains, which formed in 1963.

 By the 1970s, Planxty and Clannad set the stage for a major popular blossoming of Irish music.
 Formed in 1974, The Bothy Band became the spearcarriers of that movement; their début album, 1975 (1975), inspired a legion of fans.
 New groups that appeared in their wake included Moving Hearts formed by Dónal Lunny and Christy Moore and featuring Davy Spillane on uilleann pipes – the first time this had effectively happened in a rock setting.
 The Folk Music Society of Ireland was founded in 1971, and the Irish Traditional Music Archive was set up in 1987.

 Van Morrison is also known from the trad-rock scene, and is known for incorporating soul and R&B.